ary4m4n03/Wi-Fi-Auto-Login-Script/README.md

 ---

 ## Disclaimer
-Password needs to be stored in plain text inside .ps1 file.
+Captive Portal Login Password needs to be stored in plain text inside .ps1 file.
 This method should only be used for low-security credentials, such as a public Hotel or University Wi-Fi network.
 Do not use this method for sensitive passwords.
 This script is for educational purposes only.